thesayyn/protoc-gen-ts/README.md

         role: "maintainer"
     }
 });

 console.log(change.author instanceof Author) // true
 ```

 ## Usage with `@grpc/grpc-js` or `grpc`

 There is a seperate documentation for the usage of protoc-gen-ts along with either `@grpc/grpc-js` or `grpc`.
+By default
+this generated gRPC interfaces will use `@grpc/grpc-js`.

 Checkout [rpcs](docs/rpc.md).